 To ensure an available, diverse, and highly skilled workforce is utilized, the Office of Broadband will require all applicants (including contractors and subcontractors) submit the credentials of the staff expected to perform the activities funded by a subgrant or provide plans to acquire and utilize an appropriately credentialed and skilled workforce.
-The submission of such credentials will be evaluated based on completeness of submission.
 The plan for a highly skilled workforce should include the following information:

-- The ways in which the applicant will ensure the use of an appropriately skilled workforce, e.g., through Registered Apprenticeships or other joint labor-management training programs that serve all workers; - Virginia has a registered apprenticeship program that the applicant could choose to utilize in combination with submitting appropriate licenses/certifications/credentials of those who are not through the apprenticeship program but will be assisting in the activities funded by the subgrant. - The steps that will be taken to ensure that all members of the project workforce will have appropriate credentials, e.g., appropriate and relevant pre-existing occupational training, certification, and licensure; - O As a part of the applicant's submission, the Office of Broadband will require all certifications, licenses, and any other relevant credentials be submitted for the members outlined within the staffing plan.
-The submission of such credentials will be evaluated based on completeness of submission.
-Furthermore, prior to any employment additions or changes to the project, the Office of Broadband will ensure the same requirements are followed and the appropriate credentials be submitted before being allowed to perform BEAD related activities.
+- The ways in which the applicant will ensure the use of an appropriately skilled workforce, e.g., through Registered Apprenticeships or other joint labor-management training programs that serve all workers; - Virginia has a registered apprenticeship program that the applicant could choose to utilize in combination with submitting appropriate licenses/certifications/credentials of those who are not through the apprenticeship program but will be assisting in the activities funded by the subgrant.

-- Whether the workforce is unionized; - Whether the workforce will be directly employed or whether work will be performed by a subcontracted workforce; - The entities that the applicant plans to contract and subcontract with in carrying out the proposed work.
+- The steps that will be taken to ensure that all members of the project workforce will have appropriate credentials, e.g., appropriate and relevant pre-existing occupational training, certification, and licensure; - O As a part of the applicant's submission, the Office of Broadband will require all certifications, licenses, and any other relevant credentials be submitted for the members outlined within the staffing plan.
+Furthermore, prior to any employment additions or changes to the project, the Office of Broadband will ensure the same requirements are followed and the appropriate credentials be submitted before being allowed to perform BEAD related activities. - Whether the workforce is unionized; - Whether the workforce will be directly employed or whether work will be performed by a subcontracted workforce; - The entities that the applicant plans to contract and subcontract with in carrying out the proposed work.